wessenstam/gts21/snow/policies/policies.rst

    .. figure:: images/6.png

-      Enabling reverse retention will allow bi-directional replication to take place between specified sites, reducing the number of policies needed to be managed for an active/active datacenter configuration, as desired by Alex.
+   Enabling reverse retention will allow bi-directional replication to take place between specified sites, reducing the number of policies needed to be managed for an active/active datacenter configuration.

 #.
-Click **Save**.
+Click **Save Schedule**.

 #.
 Click **Next**.